Summer Program Ends

 To that end, the curriculum is dynamic and flexible, shaped by faculty who have wide latitude when it comes to both substance and style.
-At Saint Ann’s, in many ways the curriculum IS the faculty, and both are idiosyncratic.
+At Saint Ann’s, in many ways the curriculum is the faculty, and both are idiosyncratic.
 Our teachers are chosen for their love of subject and their dedication to students.

-In our younger grades, a master teacher shapes classroom curriculum according to his or her own intellectual interests and expertise.
+In our younger grades, a head teacher shapes classroom curriculum according to his or her own intellectual interests and expertise.
 In our departmentalized middle and high schools, faculty are given the freedom to experiment, improvise, innovate and create, so that students who take a course of the same name with two different teachers will almost certainly have unique experiences.

 More information about the backbone of our curriculum and how it develops from division to division can be found in our Curriculum Guide.
 Our most recent middle school and high school course catalogs are also available online.

 The heart of our school is in the classroom.
 We hold dear, above all else, the primacy of the teacher/student collaboration.
 Our administrative structure is explicitly designed to support that relationship and to help students become increasingly confident in navigating it, relying less on their parents to intervene and gradually becoming the architects of their own school experience.

 There really are no grades.
 A deliberate rejection of formal letter or number grades is a core aspect of our educational philosophy.
 We don’t grade, rank, or compare students to one another at any time in any classroom or division of the school.